NeoPlato/odin-tic-tac-toe/README.md

 ### CONTENT

-Just the game without the AI, so you can player PvP with someone.
+Just the game without the AI, so you can play PvP with someone.
 Then later on, the actual game with the AI itself.

 ### Skill level